themightychris/Septarity-Report/README.md

 *   `img` - folder for images

 # Notes
+*   I wasn't able to get DepthJS working in Safari
 *   DepthJS seems to only work on webpages loaded through http:, I wasn't able to get it working loading locally through file:
 *   I had to reload Chrome once before DepthJS worked after launching Chrome
 *   DepthJS would only work with the first web page I opened, so I set SEPTArity Report as my homepage